Abortion in the Republic of Ireland: Mistaken cases of fatal foetal conditions

 In March 2019, a woman in Dublin was told her baby was likely to have Edwards syndrome, considered a fatal foetal condition, following a positive non-invasive prenatal test (NIPT) and a positive chorionic villus sampling (CVS) diagnostic test, the mother opted for an amniocentesis, which did not show Edwards syndrome.
 She went on to give birth to a healthy baby without the condition.

 In 2019, a woman attending the National Maternity Hospital was also given a diagnosis of Edwards syndrome.
 An abortion was carried out after 15 weeks.
 Following the abortion, genetic tests proved negative for Edwards syndrome, leaving the parents devastated and demanding an external investigation, which the hospital agreed to.

 Pilots pressured into having abortions

 According to the Irish Air Line Pilots' Association (IALPA), some female pilots of Irish registered airlines are under pressure to have an abortion if they become pregnant.
 The issue was highlighted as many Irish-registered airlines use pilots hired under self-employed contracts.
 Such pilots, as they are deemed to be self-employed, can lose out on work and pay if they become pregnant as they are not entitled to maternity leave.

 GP abortion services

 On 6 January 2019, it was reported that 200 GPs had registered to provide abortion services in Ireland.
 By the end of 2019, less than 15% of the GPs in Ireland had signed up to provide abortion services.

+Access for migrants

+Access to abortions remains precarious for migrants.
+People accessing state subsidised abortion are required to provide a Personal Public Service Number (PPSN), a unique number which allows access to a range of social welfare benefits and public services.
+This restrict abortion access for undocumented migrants (who do not qualify for PPSN), international students (who do not apply for a PPSN because they are self-funded), temporary migrants, or new migrants who are awaiting their PPSN.
+Migrants with limited knowledge of English frequently cannot get access to translation services; asylum seekers living in Direct Provision centres have to negotiate lack of privacy in this state-provided accommodation, and face additional obstacles in reaching abortion providers, including lack of public transport and lack of resources.
+Migrants are less likely to understand the range of healthcare options available to them and therefore more likely to lose out on access when met with conscientious objection from GPs.